ringcentral/Glipped/README.md

 # Glipped

-A quick way to imple Express App to invite users to Glip Groups.
+A simple Express App to invite users to Glip Groups.

 ## Requirement